|

 (301) 779 - 2100 |

-June 28th, 1965, the stations were granted a modification of their
+On June 28th, 1965, the stations were granted a modification of

-licenses to move studios to Bladensburg, MD (outside the city
+their licenses to move studios to Bladensburg, MD.
+New offices

-were located in the Parkway Building adjacent to the Baltimore
+& studios were located in the Parkway Building adjacent

-occupying the third floor of a multi story office building which
+third floor of a multi story office building which opened in 1965.

 It was once an attractive office complex, highly typical of commercial